Signed in as:

 The Elite Baseball Umpires Association was formed to provide youth baseball with quality Umpires.
 Our Umpires are dedicated to supporting the integrity of the game and promoting sportsmanship amongst the Players, Coaches, Parents and Officials.

-The EBUA trains its Umpires not only in the proper fundamentals and techniques of officiating baseball; but to also know, understand and articulate the difference in rules amongst the many governing bodies of youth baseball, such as Little League, Cal Ripken and Federation.
+The EBUA trains its Umpires not only in the proper fundamentals and techniques of officiating baseball; but to also know, understand and articulate the difference in rules amongst the many governing bodies of youth and men's baseball, such as Little League, Cal Ripken, Federation, NCAA and MLB

 Providing fair and balanced adjudicating of the games within a partnership with the Coaches is paramount for the EBUA.
 It is our intent to demonstrate that Coaches and Officials can and should work together to make playing baseball fun for the participants.
 EBUA understands the great responsibility that our Umpires have in being role models not just for the players, but to other constituents that help make baseball the greatest game ever invented.